bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-22-newsletter.md

   deadlines, adding routing data through layers, and making partial payments for multi-party contributions on a single invoice.
-This plugin is simpler and more sophisticated than the older ‘pay’ plugin, but doesn't have all of its features.
+This plugin is simpler and more sophisticated than the older ‘pay’ plugin, but doesn't have all of its features. {% assign timestamp="1:15:11" %}

 - [Core Lightning #7800][] adds a new `listaddresses` RPC command that returns a list of all bitcoin addresses that have been generated by the CLN node.
-This PR also sets [P2TR][topic taproot] as the default script type for [anchor output][topic anchor outputs] spends and for unilateral-close change addresses.
+This PR also sets [P2TR][topic taproot] as the default script type for [anchor output][topic anchor outputs] spends and for unilateral-close change addresses. {% assign timestamp="1:17:45" %}

 - [Core Lightning #7102][] extends the `generatehsm` command to run non-interactively with command line options.
-Previously, you could only generate a Hardware Security Module (HSM) secret through an interactive process at the terminal, so this change is particularly useful for automated installations.
+Previously, you could only generate a Hardware Security Module (HSM) secret through an interactive process at the terminal, so this change is particularly useful for automated installations. {% assign timestamp="1:18:35" %}

-- [Core Lightning #7604][] adds the `bkpr-editdescriptionbypaymentid` and `bkpr-editdescriptionbyoutpoint` RPC commands to the bookkeeping plugin, which update or set the description on events matching the payment id or the outpoint respectively.
+- [Core Lightning #7604][] adds the `bkpr-editdescriptionbypaymentid` and `bkpr-editdescriptionbyoutpoint` RPC commands to the bookkeeping plugin, which update or set the description on events matching the payment id or the outpoint respectively. {% assign timestamp="1:19:26" %}

 - [Core Lightning #6980][] introduces a new `splice` command that takes either a JSON payload or a splice script that defines complex [splicing][topic